 Feb 1, 2023

-The automobile industry has been shaped by countless inventors, innovators, and engineers, but many early contributions of black inventors are too often overlooked.
-This Black History Month, we would like to highlight four black inventors and innovators who have made significant contributions to the automobile industry!
+The automobile industry has been shaped by countless inventors, innovators, and engineers, but many early contributions of Black inventors are too often overlooked.
+This Black History Month, we’d like to highlight four Black inventors and innovators who made meaningful contributions that helped influence the way we drive today.

 1. Richard B. Spikes (1878–1965)